Illustrated map featuring a 3 Day Itinerary at AutoCamp Joshua Tree

 Morning

-Drive into AutoCamp Joshua Tree ready to disconnect, breathe, and embrace the high desert way of life.
+Wake up at AutoCamp Joshua Tree ready to disconnect, breathe, and embrace the high desert way of life.
 First stop: Joshua Tree Coffee Company, where locally roasted beans and good vibes await.

 Day One